-Ceylon Black Tea makes a potent and bold brew making it an excellent option for those who adore high-quality, bold black tea.
+Our Ceylon black is an excellent option for those who adore high-quality, bold black tea.
 The uniformly long and chestnut-colored leaves of our Ceylon black Tea create a lively and tangy sensation on the tongue.
 The ideal weather conditions in Sri Lanka allow for Ceylon black tea leaves to retain an abundance of antioxidants.
 This variety of black tea is warming and creates a wakeful energy!
+This tea contains caffeine.

 Black tea is a product made from the Camellia sinensis plant.
 Camellia sinensis is a robust tea shrub, able to tolerate a wide range of tropical climates, altitudes and soil conditions.
 It flourishes in the wild.
 The bushy tea shrub that covers the hills of central Sri Lanka in manicured, contour-planted swathes becomes a shaggy, gnarled tree that can grow up to 30ft. tall.
 A process called oxidation, exposure to moist, oxygen-rich air, turns the leaves from green to a dark brownish-black color.
 The aged leaves and stems are used to make medicine.

 Check out Zen’s Tea YouTube Channel: